biopython/biopython.github.io/wiki/Category_Wiki_Documentation.md

 tag: Wiki Documentation
 ---

-In addition to the main sources of [documentation](Documentation "wikilink"), we have several pages which were originally contributed as wiki pages, on a few of the core functions of Biopython:
+In addition to the main [documentation](https://biopython.org/docs/latest/index.html) which is all tracked under the main repository, we have several legacy pages which were originally contributed as wiki pages.
+We would like to retire these, porting still relevant content to the main documentation: